kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

     return {"__default__": pipeline([node(foo, None, "dummy_output")])}
 ```

-If you try to run the pipeline again with `kedro run`, you will see a new error:
+If you attempt to run the pipeline again with kedro run, you will see another error:
 ```bash
 MissingConfigException: Given configuration path either does not exist or is not a valid directory: /workspace/kedro/minikedro/conf/base
 ```

 ### Step 6: Define the Project Settings
-The error happened by default the Kedro Framework expects a configuration folder called `conf` and two separate environment named `base` and `local`.
+This error occurs because Kedro expects a configuration folder named `conf`, along with two environments called `base` and `local`.
+To fix this, add the following lines to `settings.py`:

 To fix this, add these two lines into `settings.py`:
 ```python